IGross2022/UDACITY_DS_Project1_Blog/README.md

 The project uses datasets with Airbnb activity in Seattle.
 Files are located on https://www.kaggle.com/datasets/airbnb/seattle/data

-**File description** The following Airbnb activity is included in this Seattle dataset:
+**File description**

-Listings, including full descriptions and average review score.
+- Listings: data including full descriptions and average review score.
-Reviews, including unique id for each reviewer and detailed comments.
+- Reviews: data including unique id for each reviewer and detailed comments.
-Calendar, including listing id and the price and availability for that day.
+- Calendar: data including listing id and the price and availability for that day.

 **Purpose of that project** is to analyse thee topics: